markjprice/apps-services-net8/docs/errata/improvements.md

 # Page 258 - Formatting date and time values

 In the next edition, I will add an extra row to *Table 7.3: Standard format code for date and time values* for the format code `m` or `M`.
 This uses a format that only shows day and month name, for example, **15 June**.
 I will also add a note that this format code only works when it is the only code.
 Combined with other codes it means minute (`m`) or month (`M`).

+# Page 312 - Setting up an ASP.NET Core Web API project

+In Step 3, I tell the reader to "Add a project reference to the Northwind database context project for SQL Server that you created in *Chapter 3, Building Entity Models for SQL Server Using EF Core*."

+In Step 5, I tell the reader to compile the project at the command line using `dotnet build`, but some readers do not follow this instruction, and instead use the **Build** menu in Visual Studio.
+When I told the reader to do the same thing in Chapter 4 on page 146, I also added a warning, as shown in the following note:

+> **Warning!** If you are using Visual Studio 2022 and you reference a project outside of the current solution, then using the Build menu gives the following error:
+> `NU1105 Unable to find project information for 'C:\apps-servicesnet8\Chapter03\Northwind.Common.DataContext.SqlServer\Northwind.Common.DataContext.SqlServer.csproj'.
+If you are using Visual Studio, this may be because the project is unloaded or not part of the current solution.`
+>You must enter a `dotnet build` command at the command prompt or terminal.
+In **Solution Explorer**, you can right-click the project and select **Open in Terminal**.

+In the next edition, I will repeat this warning on page 312 after step 5 for those readers who have forgotten why they MUST use `dotnet build`.

 # Page 318 - Testing web services using Swagger